Azam Ali, Ahmadi Moslem

 Prayers and Food

-My mother passed away when I was 13 and my youngest sibling was 1 year old.
-Then on my father spent enormous amount of time and exercised extreme care that only acceptable food reached his kids.
+My mother passed away when I was 13 and the youngest of my siblings was 1.
+From that time on it was my father alone who spent enormous amount of time and exercised extreme care that only acceptable food reached his kids.
 He told us to help him by eating only what was a steppingstone for good health and did not have the remotest chance to create or develop any tendency of moving towards sin or Satan.

 Father and my mother emphasized the relationship of prayer and food.
 Although today I cannot pinpoint the first time or place when and where we were told what to eat, I do remember the following words of the Holy Qor-aan.